 KemKem (Dog owner) – it is important for the sitter to like dogs.
 We have beagles and I don’t mind if they have experience with just one breed.

-I would only want someone who has taken care of dogs and likes doing that, not just cats if that makes sense.
+I would only want someone who has taken care of dogs and likes doing that, not just cats, if that makes sense.
+We prefer an experienced dog sitter to care for our dogs.

 Trusted pet sitters